-by Cathy Lesage from Warsaw, ON
+by Cathy Lesage from Kingston, ON

 Because my mother lives in downtown Kingston, she doesn’t own a car; she can bike or walk wherever she needs to go.
-But, she still likes to take the occasional drive in the country or to the shopping center, so she joined a car-share program.
+But, she still likes to take the occasional drive in the country or to the shopping centre, so she joined a car-share program.

 One day, a few weeks before Christmas, my mother and her friend Maggie decided it would be a good time to get some shopping done.
 Mom booked the co-op vehicle and arranged for a Sunday pick up.
 At 10 o’clock on Sunday morning they picked up a brand new van and headed out to the shopping centre.